-3. Are Chaga Mushroom Supplements Safe for Healthy Individuals with BLM Mutation Associated Genetic Risk?
+3. What about Chaga Mushroom Supplements for Healthy Individuals with MLH1 Mutation associated Genetic Risk?

-KIT is one of the genes available in panels for cancer risk testing.
-KIT mutation causes biochemical pathways Stem Cell Signaling, Hypoxia, Nucleotide metabolism, RAS-RAF Signaling and MAPK Signaling to get impacted.
+MLH1 is one of the genes available in panels for cancer risk testing.
+MLH1 mutation causes biochemical pathways/processes like Stem Cell Signaling and Mismatch Repair to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Chaga Mushroom supplements when the genetic panel identifies mutation in KIT for Gastric Cancer and Hematological Cancer.
-Chaga Mushroom impacts pathways/processes like Stem Cell Signaling and Hypoxia and creates a supportive effect in those with KIT mutation and related conditions.
+Chaga Mushroom supplements may be considered when the genetic panel identifies mutations in MLH1 for Colon Cancer.
+Chaga Mushroom impacts pathways/processes like Stem Cell Signaling and creates a canceling effect in those individuals with MLH1 mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Chaga Mushroom, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Chaga Mushroom are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.

 The nutrition planning for cancer from addon is not based on internet searches.
 It automates the decision making for you based on molecular science implemented by our scientists and software engineers.
 Irrespective of whether you care to understand the underlying biochemical molecular pathways or not - for nutrition planning for cancer that understanding is needed.